sola-st/CMI-Finder/README.md

     python -m data_collection.scrape --strategy random --size 20 --output ./demo_repos
     ```

-    **Output:** For our experiments, we used random scraper to collect our set of repositories.
+    **Output:** For our experiments, we used a random scraper to collect our set of repositories.
 The list of repositories that we scraped is given in the file **./datasets/cmi_finder_repos_list.json**

 * <b> Option2: Scraping a list of repositories from GitHub. </b> The following command will scrape the list of repositories given in the file target_repos.txt and save them to the folder ./output_folder

     ```
     python -m data_collection.scrape --strategy list --strategy_arg ./demo_repos/target_repos.txt --output ./demo_repos
     ```
-    This command can be used scrape the same list that we used.
+    This command can be used to scrape the same list that we used.
 <b>Note: </b> all the used folders should exist priorly

 ### **Data extraction**